THE MOST TRUSTED COPYCAT RECIPES

 Starbucks Double Chocolate Brownie

-If you worship chocolate, this simple-to-make recipe of Starbucks' famous fudgy brownie is a blessing.
+If you worship chocolate, Starbucks' famous fudgy brownie is a blessing.
 The brownie is made with a double dose of chocolate—unsweetened cocoa and milk chocolate—and the top is sprinkled with chunks of dark chocolate.
 The result is a moist, chewy brownie made with a perfect blend of chocolate.
 And it tastes like heaven.

-Prep your pan with a sling made from parchment paper.
-Slice the parchment long so that it fits into the bottom of the pan with each of the ends hanging over the top of the pan.
+For my Starbucks Double Chocolate Brownie copycat recipe, you'll want to prep your pan with a sling made from parchment paper.
+Slice the parchment long so that it fits into the bottom of the pan, with each of the ends hanging over the top of the pan.
 I use two small binder clips to hold the paper in place so that it doesn’t fold into the pan during baking.
 When the brownies have cooled, remove the clips, grab the overhanging paper, and lift the brownies cleanly out of the pan to be sliced.

 Find more of your favorite Starbucks copycat recipes here